jvilders/odin-dashboard/README.md

 ## Learnings
 ### Grid layout vs logical grouping
 I ran into this mostly in creating the HTML for the sidebar element: There are clearly three groups of items in the sidebar, but these do share some alignment.
 It's easy to ensure this shared alignment if I 'flatten' those groups and have all the element as children of the sidebar (the grid container), but then I lose the grouping.
 Similarly if I keep the logical nesting, ensuring the proper alignment means using some shared CSS variables for spacing.
 Intuitively there is both a logical grouping *and* an alignment on some shared grid, but I could not find a way to have both in a nice way.
-This is where the css subgrid property might help in the future, but currently it's not supported by all major browsers yet.
+This is where the [CSS subgrid property](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Subgrid) might help in the future, but currently it's not very well supported yet.

 I've added both icons and the icons' text as children, but it's also possible to pack these together into a 'sidebar-item' or something and lay out the icon and text within that.
 Which is the right option?
 I don't know.